Fat pancakes with fried apples

 Add the chopped apple and cook, stirring occasionally, until tender and golden brown.
 Pour in half the advocaat (if using) and let it bubble down and reduce to a scant coating.

-Serve the pancakes topped with the apples, icing sugar and a dollop of whipped cream.
+Serve the pancakes topped with the apples, icing sugar, remaining advocaat (if using) and a dollop of whipped cream.